 Dude, just because you’ve decided to look rugged doesn’t mean you can skimp on hygiene.
 Not washing your beard and face regularly is a huge rookie mistake.
 Clean facial hair looks healthier, has fewer split ends, and is easier to coax to grow in the direction you want.

 Notice I said face as well.
 At all stages of growing a beard, you simply must keep the hairs and the skin beneath in pristine condition.
 While it’s essential to clean away dust, crumbs, food residue and other nasties that get caught in the hairs, the key to cleanliness lies in the roots.
 Properly washing your skin and pores contributes greatly to a healthy, inviting beard.
 Meanwhile, not looking after the skin below will invite dryness, itching, flaking, irritation, acne, and even ingrown hairs.

-So, wash your beard three times a week with a dedicated beard conditioning shampoo.
+So, wash your beard three times a week with a dedicated beard wash.
 Really rub it in down to the roots.
-Do not use regular shampoo – it’s for the top of your noggin, where hair and skin are different.
+Do not use regular shampoo - it’s for the top of your noggin, where hair and skin are different.
 Using regular shampoo on your beard can dry out your facial skin, cause flaking beardruff and even unpleasant stinging, while your beard hairs will become dry and brittle from the chemicals stripping away their essential oils.
-Use a beard moisturizer to give your skin the royal treatment and cut down the itching and flaking.

 Washing your beard three times a week is plenty.
 But if you’re extra concerned, or you’re regularly in a dusty outdoor setting for work, rinse it with plain water morning and night.